 - Frequent holding and interactions with baby increase bonding and promote secure attachment.
 (This is true, however, there is a time and a place.
 Once a child has been fully fed, has been prepared for sleep and has received an appropriate experience of affection, the outcomes for the family unit are significantly improved by allowing the child to achieve and maintain sleep independently).

 - Babies’ brains are immature and significantly underdeveloped at birth, and are unable to soothe themselves.
-(This is clearly not correct as babies routinely self sooth in the large majority of sleep achievement events).
+(This is clearly not correct as babies routinely self sooth for the large majority of sleep achievement events).

 - Through the consistent, repeated responsiveness of a compassionate adult, children learn to soothe themselves.
 (This is not correct in my experience.
 Repeated responsiveness leads to parent-dependent sleep and sleep maintenance.
 This results in disrupted sleep for parents, increased fatigue and pressure upon all family relationships).